Because the pandemic conditions may still be variable for both Juniata and the schools,

 About Language in Motion

-Language in Motion is an innovative, cooperative, community-engaged-learning program
+Juniata College’s Language in Motion is a replicable model of innovative, community-engaged-learning

 Establish and maintain vigorous K-12 partnerships